 As we have just learned, a strict fasting period forces the body to break down stored carbohydrates and burn body fat for energy.

 This completely natural state of particularly effective fat-burning is called ketosis.
 Moreover, ketosis is the eponym of the ketogenic diet.

 This way of eating is a special low-carb, high-fat (LCHF) diet.
 Hence, you consume about 75-80% of your calories from fats, 20-25% from proteins, and about 5-10% from carbohydrates on keto.

-Furthermore, it does nothing but mimic the state of fasting.
+Furthermore, it does nothing but mimics the state of fasting.
 In this process, despite food intake, insulin levels are lowered, carbohydrate stores are emptied, and the metabolic state of ketosis is achieved.

 Because a ketogenic diet aims for the same benefits as fasting, keto and intermittent fasting are excellent to combine.